dungdt20/foot-steps-tracking/README.md

 #### 2. The second one I update footsteps directly with transaction
 - I send update request by `total footsteps of date` each 5 - 15 minutes, so if we get error with some request, next request still update correct data
-- I think this is footsteps, not money.
+- I think this is footsteps, not money transaction.
 So it's fine if we miss some request but then eventually consistent afterward
 - Easily to implement but still done the work

 ![Second System Design](./diagram/Second_System_Design.png "Second System Design")

 ### Database

 - I use `foot_steps_daily` as a trust source.
-If there is some inconsistent with steps in other `foot_steps` table, we with need to sync data from `foot_steps_daily`
+If there are some inconsistent with steps in other `foot_steps` table, we with need to sync data from `foot_steps_daily`

 ![Database Design](./diagram/Database_Design.png "Database Design")